|Did this page help you? Yes | No | Tell us about it...|

 Each DB instance runs a DB engine.
-Amazon RDS currently supports the MySQL, Oracle, and Microsoft SQL Server DB engines.
+Amazon RDS currently supports the MySQL, PostgreSQL, Oracle, and Microsoft SQL Server DB engines.
 Each DB engine has its own supported features, and each version of a DB engine may include specific features.
-Additionally, each DB engine has a set of parameters that control the behavior of the databases that it manages.
+Additionally, each DB engine has a set of parameters in a DB parameter group that control the behavior of the databases that it manages.

 The computation and memory capacity of a DB instance is determined by its DB instance class.
 You can select the DB instance that best meets your needs.
 If your needs change over time, you can change DB instances.
 For information about DB instance classes, see the DB Instance Class section.
 For pricing information on DB instance classes, go to the Pricing section of the Amazon Relational Database Service (Amazon RDS) product page.